 - by completing one of the request slips kept in reception

-- * N.B To make it clear what is required, you must indicate your name, date of birth and address, plus the exact items with name, dose, and any reference number.
+** N.B To make it clear what is required, you must indicate your name, date of birth and address, plus the exact items with name, dose, and any reference number.
 Please make one email request for each patient, as this is then placed with that person's records.
+The prescription email address is only used for repeat prescription requests, and is not a way to contact the practice for other purposes, such as advice or passing on information.

 Unfortunately we do not take requests for prescriptions over the telephone.
 This is because errors can be made so easily which could seriously affect your health.